Colby-Threlkeld/LeetCode-DSA-Coding-Practice-Repository/README.md

 # 🧠 LeetCode | DSA | Coding | Practice Repository

-Welcome to my LeetCode practice repo!
+Welcome to my coding practice repo!
-I'm **Colby Threlkeld**, a Computer Science student at Georgia State University, and this repository is where I track my progress solving algorithmic problems using Python and JavaScript.
+I'm **Colby Threlkeld**, a Computer Science student at Georgia State University, and this repository is where I track my progress solving algorithmic problems using Python, JavaScript, SQL, and Pandas.
 This repo helps me sharpen my problem-solving skills in preparation for technical interviews and real-world challenges.

 ---

 ## Purpose

-This repository serves as:
+This repository serves as my:

-- A personal archive of LeetCode solutions
+- Personal archive of LeetCode solutions
-- A way to organize problems by topic and difficulty
+- Way to organize problems by topic and difficulty
-- A public log of my growth as a developer and problem solver
+- Public log of my growth as a developer and problem solver
+- Organized reference for solving problems in the future

 ---